-Complete a capstone project or senior thesis including the following:
+Complete a senior thesis, including the following:

-A. Choose a research mentor and group as early as possible, starting with information in Phscs 191 and 291, and discussions with faculty, your advisor, and the capstone project coordinator or senior thesis coordinator.
+A. Choose a research mentor and group as early as possible, starting with information in Phscs 191 and 291, and discussion with faculty, your advisor and senior thesis coordinator.
 It is best to start as a freshman or sophomore.
 Interdisciplinary work in other departments or in internships is possible.

-Option 5.1 - Complete up to 2 hours
+Requirement 5.1 - Complete 2 hours